Prajith007007/oVirt-overflow/README.md

 # oVirt-stackoverflow
-A project what converts oVirt mailing list into stack-over flow UI which helps in achieving readability and  improves almost everything :)
+A project which converts oVirt mailing list into stack-over flow UI which helps in achieving readability and  improves almost everything :)